ExecutionPolicy¶

 }

-The example above shows a problem with async. state machines like FlowRedux:
+The example above shows a problem with asynchronous state machines like FlowRedux:

-If our state machine is in FooState and a BarAction got triggered, we wait for 5 seconds and then set the state to another state.
+If our state machine is in FooState and a BarAction gets triggered, we wait for 5 seconds and then set the state to another state.

-What if while waiting 5 seconds (i.e. let’s say after 3 seconds of waiting) another BarAction gets
+What if, while waiting 5 seconds (let’s say after 3 seconds of waiting), another BarAction gets triggered?

 That is possible, right?